 Goal 1: Build Estuary readiness to deal with the effects of climate change

-Expand habitat protection tools needed under a changing climate regime.
-Provide baseline information needed to adaptively manage the health of our waters.
+Expand the habitat protection toolbox needed under a changing climate regime.
+Provide the necessary baseline information to adaptively manage thehealth of our waters.

 Goal 2: Increase watershed health